 5Visit the Nizwa Market

 The livestock market in the town of Nizwa takes place every Friday morning.
 Local farmers bring their cows, goats and sheep to be inspected, auctioned and sold to the highest bidders.
 It’s busy, smelly and loud.
 We felt like transported to medieval times!

 Sinkholes are formed when groundwater seeps through an easily-dissolving rock, forming a cave.
-At some point its roof collapses, revealing the carved space and a sometimes a lake, like the one in Bimmah.
+At some point, its roof collapses, revealing the carved space and sometimes a lake, like the one in Bimmah.

-The beautiful limestone hollow in Bimmah has a seawater lake, as it is only few hundred meters from the beach.
-It’s usually deserted, with occasional tourist popping in for a swim.
-It’s a bliss in a hot day.
+The beautiful limestone hollow in Bimmah has a seawater lake, as it is only a few hundred meters from the beach.
+It’s usually deserted, with occasional tourists popping in for a swim.
+It’s bliss on a hot day.

 The starkly beautiful and desolate Musandam Peninsula is an exclave separated from the rest of Oman by the United Arab Emirates.